-Table 3.
-Species photographed by Cameras 1 (April 25, 2008 - August 28, 2008), Camera 2 (April 25 - January 24, 2009), and Camera 3 (May 9 - September 27, 2008).
+Table 3 Species photographed by Cameras 1 (April 25, 2008 - August 28, 2008), Camera 2 (April 25 -January 24, 2009), and Camera 3 (May 9 - September 27, 2008).

-Photographs discussed in this section can be found in Appendix A.
+Photographs discussed in this section can be found in the Photosheets section following the figures.

-One mountain lion was photographed by Camera 2 on November 11, 2008 at 3:32 am (Photo 9).
+One mountain lion was photographed by Camera 2 on November 11, at 3:32 am (Photo 9).
 It appears to be a mature animal.

 Bobcats were recorded twice at Camera 1, both on infrared after dark (Photos 10 and 11) and once at Camera 2 during early morning.
-Although Camera 1's bobcat images were recorded on June 22 and August 8, 2008, it is possible that they represent the same individual.
-The patterns of spots on the hind legs are very similar, but a conclusive comparison is not possible because of the different angles of each camera and lighting.
-Only the tail and hind leg of a bobcat was photographed by Camera 2 on November 6, 2008 (Photo 12).
+Although Camera 1's bobcat images were recorded on June 22 and August 8, it is possible that they represent the same individual.
+The patterns of spots on the hind legs are very similar, but a conclusive comparison is not possible because of different angles and lighting.
+Only the tail and hind leg of a bobcat was photographed by Camera 2 on November 6 (Photo 12).

 Three different black bears were recorded.
-An adult, reddish-brown in color, was recorded at Camera 1 on April 26, 2008, the morning after initial installation (Photo 13).
-A bear with black fur was recorded at Camera 2 in early July (Photo 14), and a juvenile bear was recorded at Camera 1 in early August of 2008 (Photo 15).
+An adult, reddish-brown in color, was recorded at Camera 1 on the morning after initial installation (Photo 13).
+A bear with black fur was recorded at Camera 2 in early July (Photo 14), and a juvenile bear was recorded at Camera 1 in early August (Photo 15).
 It is interesting that all of the bear photos were recorded during daylight, during hours when biologists could be working in the canyon.